digdir/digdir-camp-2025-desKI-frontend/README.md

 This starts the frontend on http://localhost:3000

+- To open the servicedesk version go to http://localhost:5173/servicedesk

+- To open the brukerstøtte vsrion go to http://localhost:5173/brukerstotte

 ## 🧪 Local Development (optional)

 If you want to run the frontend outside Docker: